A phantom gunshot echoing through fields.

 This lack of narrative closure reinforces the phenomenon’s unease.
 The fear lies not in outcome, but in implication.

-In modern contexts, Nodetsuppō is often interpreted as a metaphor for sudden, unexplained threats—alarms without cause, warnings without context, or the psychological residue of violence in otherwise peaceful spaces.
+In modern contexts, Nodetsuppō is often interpreted as a metaphor for sudden, unexplained threats — alarms without cause, warnings without context, or the lingering psychological residue of violence in otherwise peaceful spaces.

-It can also reflect rural anxiety during periods of social change, when new technologies altered how danger was perceived.
+It can also reflect rural anxiety during periods of social change, when new technologies altered how danger was perceived and when unfamiliar sounds became sources of fear.

 Nodetsuppō persists because sudden noise still commands fear.